 Recently, both Sens.
 Josh Hawley, R-Mo., and Amy Klobuchar, D-Minn., separately called on the Federal Trade Commission to investigate the One Medical deal for potential antitrust violations.
 It’s true that the FTC and the Justice Department should look into these Amazon deals for anti-competition reasons, as Amazon continues to consolidate its market power across sectors.

 Amazon’s recent acquisitions not only raise issues of market competition and power imbalance; they also highlight privacy risks we cannot ignore any longer.
 Our current privacy regulatory regime is not enough to protect our fundamental right of privacy.
 We need comprehensive privacy legislation on a federal level, and we need to make sure that any new federal privacy law includes special protections for sensitive categories of data, including personal health information.
 We also need legislative protection against government abuse of access to consumer data to protect against unreasonable searches that violate our constitutional right to privacy.
+The more of our private data these tech giants own, the more they will be able to invade our privacy.
+The more this happens, the more we also begin to expect that our privacy will be invaded.

 Over time, we normalize these privacy violations, so much so that eventually, our society stops believing in privacy.
 By not protecting privacy today, we may risk losing privacy forever.